eProsima/Integration-Service-Deprecated/README.md

 *eProsima Integration Service* is a library based on *Fast RTPS* which allows integrating distant and incompatible systems.
-It allows RTPS applications to communicate across domains, and Local and Wide Area Networks, passing through firewall and NAT.
+It allows RTPS applications to communicate across domains, networks (Local and Wide Area Networks), passing through firewall and NAT.
 *eProsima Integration Service* permits to apply customized data transformations and to filter between the endpoints.